michioxd/nyaadenwa/README.md

 ## License

-This project is licensed under the terms of the MIT license included in the repository.
+This project is licensed under the terms of the GNU General Public License (GPL) 3.0 license included in the repository.

 ## Acknowledgments